 The National Highway Traffic Safety Administration (NHTSA) provides these statistics on motorcycle safety in the United States:

 NHTSA estimates that motorcycle helmets saved an estimated 1,859 lives in 2016.
 If all motorcyclists had worn helmets, an additional 802 lives could have been saved.2

 - Licensing Issues

-Twenty-five percent of motorcycle riders involved in fatal crashes in 2013 were riding their vehicles without valid motorcycle licenses at the time of the collisions.
+Twenty-seven percent of motorcycle riders involved in fatal crashes in 2016 were riding their vehicles without valid motorcycle licenses at the time of the collisions.2

 - Impaired Riding

-In 2013, 34 percent of all motorcycle riders involved in fatal crashes were speeding
+In 2016, 33 percent of all motorcycle riders involved in fatal crashes were speeding.2

 States use both national and statewide data to find the right mix of rider education, enforcement and laws to decrease deaths and injuries resulting from motorcycle crashes.

 1 National Center for Statistics and Analysis.
 (2017, October).
 2016 Motor Vehicle Crashes: Overview (Traffic Safety Facts Crash•Stats.
 Report No. DOT HS 812 456).
 Washington, DC: National Highway Traffic Safety Administration. https://crashstats.nhtsa.dot.gov/Api/Public/ViewPublication/812456

 2 National Center for Statistics and Analysis.
 (2018, February).
 2016 Data: Motorcycles (Traffic Safety Facts Crash•Stats.
 Report No. DOT HS 812 492).
 Washington, DC: National Highway Traffic Safety Administration. https://crashstats.nhtsa.dot.gov/Api/Public/ViewPublication/812492